 Feel free to ask your NICU staff at any time if you’re curious about what feedings your baby will need at home.

 If my baby needs fortifier, does it mean there’s something wrong with my milk?

 Absolutely not!
 A mother’s milk is still the ideal main nutrient for most babies most of the time.
 When a mother can’t provide expressed milk for her baby, for whatever reason, the next best choice is usually donor human milk, because human milk is better tolerated than formulas for most babies.

 But any human milk, whether from mother or donor, will still need fortifying because they simply lack the added nutrients and calories that preemies and sick babies need.

 How do I know if my baby is receiving a fortifier?

 Ask!
 Sometimes the NICU staff remember to tell parents about human milk fortifiers being added to a baby’s milk, but it’s such a common practice that sometimes they forget to mention it.
 So just ask!

 In fact, if you ever have any questions at all about your baby while in the NICU, please speak up and talk with the NICU staff.
 Their goal is to take the best care of your baby possible and that includes keeping parents as involved and informed as possible.

 Trish Ringley, RN, is a mother of two and has been a NICU nurse since 1997, practicing in Alaska, Colorado and California.
 She is a passionate NICU-parent advocate and has recently become active in the online world of NICU parent support.
 Trish is the founder of Every Tiny Thing, an online store devoted exclusively to serving the needs of NICU families.
-When she’s not at work at the NICU, you can find Every Tiny Thing on Facebook or at EveryTinyThing.com.
+When she’s not at work at the NICU, you can find Every Tiny Thing on Facebook, Instagram, and at EveryTinyThing.com.